- Immigration New Zealand, 'Long-term Skill Shortage List', accessed August 2015, (www.immigration.govt.nz).

 - Maritime New Zealand website - list of approved training providers

-- Maritime New Zealand website - information about engineering qualifications
+- Maritime New Zealand website - information about maritime engineering qualifications

-- Royal NZ Navy website - information on marine engineering officer training
+- Defence Careers website - information on marine engineer officer training

-At least three years of secondary education is recommended.
-Useful subjects include English and maths.
+At least three years of secondary education is required.
+Useful subjects include English, maths and physics.

 Marine engineers need to be: